-How does personalized learning change the nature of the professional development teachers receive?
+How does personalized learning change the nature of professional development?

 Rethinking annual professional development to explicitly support a teacher’s confidence and the development of strategies for personalizing learning is critical.
-Most educators haven’t been trained in personalizing learning, but are excited at the prospect of having more freedom to meet their students where they are.
-The growth mindset and comfort with failure as a part of the learning process is something that teachers must cultivate in their interactions with students, and it’s made possible by feeling that same support from district leaders and administrators.
-Teachers need to feel that they are trusted, that if they try something new and it doesn’t work out quite like they thought it might, they can revisit and adjust.
-They’re not afraid of failure, because it’s part of the learning process – for teachers and for their students.
+Most educators weren’t trained in personalizing learning strategies but are excited at the prospect of having more freedom to meet their students where they are.
+Growth mindset and comfort with failure as a part of the learning process is something that teachers must cultivate in their interactions with students, and it’s made possible by feeling that same support from district leaders and administrators.
+Teachers need to feel that they are trusted and that if they try something new and it doesn’t work out, they can revisit and adjust.